skysheng7/AI_bias_in_farming/README.md

 ### Generating New Images and Run Generative Models

-If you want to generate new images and analyze them (note: this requires API keys and costs money):
+If you want to generate new images, play with text-to-image(T2I) or image-to-text(I2T) models yourself (note: this requires API keys and costs money):

-1. To run text-to-image(T2I) or image-to-text(I2T) models yourself, you'll need to set up API authentication:
+1. You'll need to set up API authentication:

     - Create a file named `.env` in the project's root directory.
 Add your API keys to this file in the following format: